The Vermont Statutes Online

 If a person or company is compelled to stop business by reason of an attachment upon mesne process and does not resume business within 30 days thereafter, an employee to whom such person or company is indebted for wages may attach the same property upon his or her debt.
 Such attachment shall take precedence over such prior attachment to an amount not exceeding $50.00 if made before sale thereof on execution.

 - Subchapter 004: LIENS ON LOGS FOR WAGES

 § 1991.
 Nature and extent of lien

-A person cutting or drawing logs and acting under a contract with the owner thereof shall have a lien thereon for his wages which shall continue 60 days after the services are performed and have precedence of other claims except public taxes.
-Such lien shall not attach until the person claiming it files in the office of the clerk of the town where he or she performed the service, or if the town is unorganized, in the county clerk's office, a brief statement of the contract under which he or she claims a lien and his or her purpose to enforce it against the property for the amount due for such service.
+A person cutting or drawing logs and acting under a contract with the owner thereof shall have a lien thereon for his or her wages that shall continue 60 days after the services are performed and have precedence of other claims except public taxes.
+Such lien shall not attach until the person claiming it files in the office of the clerk of the town where he or she performed the service, or if the town is unorganized, in the county clerk’s office, a brief statement of the contract under which he or she claims a lien and his or her purpose to enforce it against the property for the amount due for such service.

 § 1992.
 Action to enforce lien